skip to Main Content

 How many outlets (or vents) you will need depend on your house size and design.
 Some large rooms will require more than one outlet.

-The existing ducts can be re-used if they are rated for use with Refrigerated Cooling.
-We use R1.5 insulated ducts, which are insulated to minimize heating/cooling loss.
-If currently have Gas Ducted Heating, it is unlikely your ducts would have been upgraded for use with Refrigerated Cooling.
+Your existing ducts can be re-used if they are rated for use with Refrigerated Cooling.
+If you currently only have Gas Ducted Heating, it is unlikely your ducts would have been upgraded for use with Refrigerated Cooling.
+Installing new ducts can save you on running costs, we use R1.5 insulated ducts, which are insulated to minimize heating/cooling loss.

 Do you currently have both a Brivis Gas Ducted Heater and Brivis Add On Cooler?

-If yes, then there is a chance you will be able to convert your gas ducted heater to electric, using a brand new product from Brivis called SmartSens.
-And good news is, you can switch between using gas and electricity for your heating.
+If yes, then there is a chance you will be able to convert your Add On Cooler to both heat and cool using electricity, with a brand new product from Brivis called SmartSens.
+And good news is, you can can keep your Gas Ducted Heater but switch between using gas and electricity for your heating.

 Check out our Brivis SmartSens page for more information.